Feros47/FastPost/README.md

 Missing TikTok Api...
 Will continue with html parsing/scraping

-Haven't started on Youtube yet
+Haven't started on Youtube yet, but should be pretty easy since the api is public